friendlymustache/KhanAcademyInterview/README.md

 # How to Run:
 - <h5>Tests:</h5>
-    - Run tests.py from the root folder
+    - Run 'python tests.py' from the root folder
 - <h5>Command-line Interface:</h5>
-  - Run cli.py from the root folder
+  - Run 'python cli.py' from the root folder
   - Enter one of the following commands:
     * <b>clear:</b> <br/> Removes all users from the graph
     * <b>lookup &lt;user_id>:</b> <br/> Looks up the user with the specified ID and prints his/her info